NMS students qualify for District History Day

-The local fair is part of the National History Day program that uses history to challenge students to improve their research, analytical, and communication skills.
-Students completed in-depth research projects on a subject of their choice related to this year’s theme.
-Working individually or collaboratively, students designed exhibits, produced documentaries, developed websites, created performances or wrote historical papers that explain their topic’s significance in history.
+In its 20th year at NMS, the Local History Day Fair is part of the National History Day Program that uses history to challenge students to improve their research, analytical and communication skills.
+Students completed in-depth research projects on a subject of their choice related to this year's theme of “Communication in History: The Key to Understanding.”
+Working individually or collaboratively, students designed exhibits, produced documentaries, created slide presentations, developed websites or wrote historical papers that explain their topic's significance in history.
 Evaluation emphasizes the use of primary sources and in-depth research, as well as the ability to draw conclusions and analyze information.

-The local fair included 39 exhibits, nine websites, one documentary and two historical papers.
+The local fair included 37 exhibits, 11 websites, two documentaries, one historical paper and four slide presentations.

-Several entries qualified for the District History Day, scheduled for April 2 at Central College in Pella.
+Several entries qualified for the Virtual District History Day scheduled for March 11, coordinated by Central College in Pella.
 The following students are district qualifiers:

 Individual Exhibits – Lydia Nelsen (The Radio); Harmony Cummins (The Underground Railroad Quilts Code); and Lily Henderson (The Polio Vaccine)